justin-n/rin/README.md

             a literal string.

         -v
+            Prints lines that do not match searchString.
+This argument is currently only supported as a pipe operation, and is not supported with the regex option.

+        -verbose
             Verbose output will be used.
 Currently, each file being searched will be printed.
 This can be useful for finding directories that could be ignored to reduce the time of